 - a.
 Advising the student during the development of his/her dissertation proposal; - b.
-Suggesting additional coursework and readings in order to ensure the student develops an adequate base of knowledge and competency in areas related to the student's research; - c.
-Determining that the student has knowledge and competency in the areas related to the proposed dissertation research prior to advancing to candidacy; - d.
+Suggesting additional coursework and readings to ensure the student develops an adequate base of knowledge and competency in areas related to the student's research; - c.
+Determining that the student has knowledge and competency in the areas related to the proposed dissertation research before advancing to candidacy; - d.
 Reviewing the written dissertation proposal and conducting an oral examination of the proposal and the student's qualifications; and - e.
-Continuing to advise the student during the conduct of his/her research up until the time of the Dissertation Defense (see Section 1.7 below). - f.
+Continuing to advise the student during the conduct of his/her research up until the time of the Dissertation Defense. - f.
 In general, members of the DSAC in addition to the Dean's representative will form the DEC.

-1.5.2 Nomination of the Doctoral Student Advisory Committee.
+1.5.1 Nomination of the Doctoral Student Advisory Committee.

-As soon as a student and her/his advisor have identified the members of the DSAC and these members have agreed to serve on this committee, the student should file the PhD Doctoral Student Advisory Committee Nomination Form with the signatures of the student, advisor, and committee members.
+Students must nominate their DSAC no later than the end of first semester after CPA has been defended.
+As soon as a student and her/his advisor have identified the members of the DSAC and these members have agreed to serve on this committee, the student should file the PhD Doctoral Student Advisory Committee Nomination Form (found on the Intranet) with the signatures of the student, advisor, and committee members.
+Students may submit the nomination form to the Assistant Academic Director without having all members officially nominated to the Graduate Faculty (section 1.5.2).
+However, the Graduate Director will not sign off on the form until the Department TTK faculty have voted outside members onto the Graduate Faculty.

-1.5.3 Nomination for Membership on the Graduate Faculty.
+1.5.2 Nomination for Membership on the Graduate Faculty.

-As noted in Section 1.7.3, all members of the student's DSAC and DEC must be members of the Graduate Faculty.
-There are three categories of membership: (a) Full Members: University of Maryland (College Park) tenured / tenure-track faculty; (b) Adjunct Members: non-tenure-track UMCP faculty who hold research, adjunct, or affiliated appointments; and (c) Special Members: individuals recognized as outstanding scholars who do not have any official affiliation at UMCP.
+All members of the student's DSAC and DEC must be members of the Graduate Faculty.
+There are three categories of membership: (a) Full Members: University of Maryland (College Park) tenured / tenure-track faculty; (b) Associate Members: non-tenure-track UMCP faculty who hold research, adjunct, or affiliated appointments; and (c) Special Members: individuals recognized as outstanding scholars who do not have any official affiliation at UMCP.
 If a person is not a Member of the Graduate Faculty, the student's advisor needs to nominate this person to the Graduate Faculty.
-The chair of the DSAC provides the Graduate Director with the nominee's C.V. and a brief explanation as to why the nominee is suited to join the graduate faculty is made by the Head of the home unit, on the recommendation of the Full Members of the Graduate Faculty in the unit.
-Each nomination shall include a letter of support from the Head of the home unit, confirmation of approval of the Full Members of the Graduate School.
+The chair of the DSAC provides the Graduate Director with the nominee's C.V. and a brief explanation as to why the nominee is suited to join the graduate faculty and serve on the DSAC.
+The Graduate Director makes nominations for appointment to Associate or Special Member of the Graduate Faculty, on the recommendation of the Full Members of the Graduate Faculty in the unit.
+Each nomination shall include a letter of support from the Head of the home unit, confirmation of approval of the Full Members of the Graduate Faculty in the unit, and current curriculum vitae.
+Appointment is by approval of the Dean of the Graduate School.
 The term of appointment is five years and is renewable upon re-nomination by the Head of the home unit after appropriate review within the unit.
 The appointment is terminated upon resignation or retirement after one year.
+Graduate faculty nominees must be approved at the departmental level (although not the Graduate School level) before students defend their dissertation proposals.
+Graduate faculty nominees must be approved at the Graduate School level before students defend their dissertations.

-1.5.4 Changes to the Doctoral Student Advisory Committee.
+1.5.3 Changes to the Doctoral Student Advisory Committee.